SNLC/ivrt_image_pipeline/README.md

 Step 2: Colocalization test across starter cells.
 Each starter cell is queried against every other starter cell on the dish.
 If the starter cell falls within a regional radius, it is added to the cluster.

 Step 3: Grouping of non-starter cells by region.
-Each starter cell is assigned a Closest Region ID based on the nearest adjacenet starter cell.
+Each starter cell is assigned a Closest Region ID based on the nearest adjacent starter cell.
 Each starter cell is given

 # Getting Started